Frequently Asked Questions

 Because it is important to Bayer as well as to investigators/institutions that inventions are patented properly, Bayer encourages investigators to protect their inventions.

-Bayer will evaluate an invention for patentability before the applicant is free to publish the information.
+Bayer will evaluate an invention for patentability before the applicant is free to publish the results.
 In this case, publications include any oral presentation and electronic information transfer in addition to the publication of manuscripts and abstracts.
 If Bayer decides that the invention should be patented, the investigator is not permitted to publish anything until the relevant patent applications have been filed.
 This is in the best interests of the investigator, the host institution, and Bayer.

 There may be important scientific interactions between Bayer and the applicants as the research progresses.
 Jointly developed intellectual property will be protected with joint patent applications in which the corporate inventors are co-applicants.
 Bayer will share the ownership of such jointly developed intellectual property with the sponsored investigators.